You are leaving Relmada.com

 MDD is a common, serious mental health condition.
 It can dramatically affect a person’s mood and daily life, including how that person thinks, feels and acts.

 Not only can it cause emotional and physical symptoms for the person living with depression, but it can also impact family members, friends, and other loved ones.

 ~7% of U.S. adults have an MDD episode annually1

 65% of people with MDD do not respond to initial therapy2

 The science behind REL-1017 represents a different approach to treating depression compared to medications that are commonly prescribed today, such as selective serotonin reuptake inhibitors (SSRIs).
 Scientific research indicates that REL-1017 may work by blocking a receptor in brain cells (neurons) called the N-methyl-D-aspartate receptor, or NMDAR.
-Some NMDARs have shown to be overactive in people with MDD.
-Early research has shown that REL-1017 may act on these receptors3 and therefore help reduce symptoms of depression.
+Some NMDARs subtypes may be overactive in people with MDD and REL-1017 may regulate these receptors and thereby improve MDD.

 REL-1017, or esmethadone, is one part of another drug called methadone.
 You may be familiar with the name methadone, which is a medication that doctors recommend for the treatment of pain, as well as substance use disorder.
 Methadone has two parts.
 One part is called levo-methadone and is a pain medication.
 REL-1017, or esmethadone, is the other part, which may help with depression because of its effects on the NMDARs.